In the Beginning was Football

 And the League brought forth the Super Bowl.

-The morning after, the hungover didn’t know who had won, or played, or where their pants were.
+The morning after, the hungover didn’t know who had won, or had played, or where their pants were.

-So, the Commissioner finally declared:
+Finally the Commissioner declared:

 “It is finished.”